ISIS leader probably rigged his house to explode, U.S. says, but questions about death toll remain

 Two other adults, whom the Pentagon suspected of having links to a separate terrorist organization, were fatally shot by U.S. forces outside near a separate building while brandishing weapons, military officials say.

-But aid groups believe that some of the dead — particularly children — may be going uncounted.
+But aid groups say some of the dead — particularly children — may be going uncounted.
 On the day of the strike, UNICEF stated that at least six children had been killed in Atma on the night of the strike “due to heavy violence” and that “civilian-populated areas were severely damaged.”

 With watchers on the ground and spy drones overhead, U.S. zeroed in on Islamic State leader’s hideout